RESOURCES FOR ATTORNEYS

 THE ROLE OF THE ATTORNEY IN THE J-1 VISA PROCESS

 The Starter: This is the least involved level.
-The Starter will help the host company assemble all of the application pages, supporting documents and fees.
-After they are sent to the sponsor, the attorney is only marginally involved and the host company is the main contact for the program.
+The Starter helps the host company assemble the application materials, supporting documents and program fees and check that required members of the applicant's case file (applicant, lawyer, supervisor and host organization representative) are listed as Member Owners.
+After the completed application is submitted to the sponsor, the attorney is only marginally involved.
+The host company is the main contact for the program.

 WHAT DOES 212(e) REALLY MEAN?

 The 212(e) rule, also referred to as the Two Year Home Country Physical Presence Requirement, requires some J visa holders to return to their home countries for two years at the end of their exchange visitor programs.
 The Department of State posts a “Skills List” that delineates the skills or knowledge deemed necessary for the development of an exchange visitor's home country and thus requires the J visa holder to return home.
 This list can be found here.